Safety Harbor culture: Geography and time span

 Safety Harbor ceramics are found in burial mounds in the Caloosahatchee culture area (Mitchem's South Florida Safety Harbor).
 Milanich ascribes the presence of such objects to trade, but states that future work may clarify the relationship of the Safety Harbor and Caloosahatchee cultures.
 Luer and Almy note that temple mounds south of Charlotte Harbor differ significantly from Safety Harbor temple mounds in form.
-Luer has also argued that other materials found in burial mounds south of Charlotte Harbor belong to a south Florida, or "Glades Cult", artifact complex.
+Luer has also argued that other materials found in burial mounds south of Charlotte Harbor belong to a South Florida, or "Glades Cult", artifact complex.
 Luer also argues that the presence of Mississippian culture and St. Johns culture artifacts in burial mounds shows that such articles, along with Safety Harbor objects, were traded into the area.
+It is possible that the towns in the region hosted a community of Apalachee potters.
+Their pottery-making techniques were passed down from master to apprentice and kept within a tightly knit network.
+The temper used to make the ceramics was a mix of local grog and a small portion of grog from their original homeland further north.
+Their pottery was Mississippian in character, unlike local pottery and was likely used for ceremonial and other important occasions.

 The Safety Harbor culture developed in place from the preceding Manasota culture, a Weeden Island-related culture of the central Florida Gulf coast.
 Safety Harbor was influenced by the Mississippian culture, with some ceramics resembling the Mississippian-related Fort Walton culture and incorporating symbols of the Southeastern Ceremonial Complex; however, the people of the Safety Harbor culture had not adopted an agricultural economy, and, consequently, the culture did not become Mississippian.
 Safety Harbor mounds were typically built on late Weeden Island period mounds.